 Another guy had an ego and was pushy yet very smooth and sauve—I knew this is not my type.

 Other guys screened me as well—saving us both time.
 I found online dating in this manner to be incredibly efficient.
-Most of us are working, parenting, and much more.
+Most of us are working, parenting, and doing much more with our time.
 So adding dating to our schedule is a lot.
 Whatever you can do to streamline the process is good.

 Don’t have Sex until Marriage

--You may think this is old school but I can tell you its very very important.
-Besides not getting STD’s or pregnant, you are protecting yourself from emotional damage, or putting too much emphasis on physical lust—which can be blinding, and/or being used.
+You may think this is old school but I can tell you its very very important.
+Besides not getting STD’s or pregnant, you are protecting yourself from emotional damage, or putting too much emphasis on physical lust—which can be blinding, and/or you avoid being used.
+This book has a lot of studies and evidence that backs these claims up.

 Make sure their kids blend well with your kids.

--My first boyfriend and I ultimately ended things on account of his family not blending well with mine.
+My first boyfriend and I ultimately ended things on account of his family not blending well with mine.
 His kids were older and really did not tolerate my younger kids well.
 It is so important to see how the kids interact together.
-The man I married has kids about the same age as mine and his pre-teens are used to younger siblings so they are very good with my kids.
-Overall, it is a great blend.
-When they play it is usually a positive experience.
-They generally are very excited to see each other.
-My kids cry when my husband’s kids have to leave because they love them so much.

--Spend the time to get to know their kids and how they parent them.
+Spend the time to get to know their kids and how they parent them.
 This is HUGE.
 It’s important to have similar parenting styles or be willing to adapt, change, and communicate if yours are different from theirs.
 It’s also important to see if your date is going to put you first after marriage or if the kids will rule all.
 Lots of communication and observation should be going on in relation to who you are dating, their children, and the blended family dynamics.
+Taking a step family course or reading a book or two.
+The Smart Step Family is a good book.
+Research and education can help increase your chances of making it work.

--Some of the most uncomfortable experiences I had dating divorcees was hearing the hatred and anger, resentment, etc. about my date’s ex-spouse.
+Some of the most uncomfortable experiences I had dating divorcees was hearing the hatred and anger, resentment, etc. about my date’s ex-spouse.
 You don’t have to like your ex but you do need to forgive.
 Write down everything they did, then forgive it.
-Afterwards, throw the list away let it go.
-You may have to do this exercise or others to truly forgive, but I found it to be helpful.
+Attend therapy.
+Turn to God.
+Do whatever you can to truly forgive.
+While you may have been a victim of someone else’s actions once, you don’t have to be one twice.
+Refusing to forgive, holding on to anger, hatred, pain, and revenge are only hurting you and your chances at happiness.

 I hope some of these tips help you in your dating endeavors.